 How Soon Should Someone Seek Medical Treatment After An Accident?

 Getting that initial medical evaluation, that initial medical treatment is important.
 Being truthful to that doctor, but getting in to see that doctor right away is just so critical to your personal injury case.
-I cannot emphasize it enough that I tell people you have insurance under Kansas law with your automobile, if it is an automobile accident (and that’s the typical claim), since your automobile is insured you have what is called a no-fault medical coverage and you might as well take advantage of it and take the ambulance.
-If you are offered an ambulance ride take the ambulance, go to the emergency room, get thoroughly checked out and then if it ends up being nothing so be it.
+I cannot emphasize it enough.
+I tell people, you have insurance under Kansas law with your automobile, if it is an automobile accident (and that’s the typical claim), since your automobile is insured, you have what is called no-fault medical coverage and you might as well take advantage of it.
+And take the ambulance.
+If you are offered an ambulance ride, take the ambulance, go to the emergency room, get thoroughly checked out and then if it ends up being nothing, so be it.
 Your insurance will take care of that and you avoided the worst case scenario of having a serious injury.